-They're a classic happy hour pupu (appetizer) and I can never seem to get enough of them.
-When I’m on Oahu, I stop by Tamura’s where there’s an awesome selection of booze, poke, and of course, spiced boiled peanuts.
+They're a classic happy hour pupu (appetizer) along with poke, and I can never seem to get enough of them.
+When I’m on Oahu, I stop by Tamura’s, where there’s an awesome selection of booze, poke, and of course, spiced boiled peanuts.

 A word about boiled peanuts: they have a long history as a snack in the Southern US, in China, and, in Hawaii (likely brought over by Chinese immigrants), yet each region is slightly different.
 Southerners boil their peanuts in salt and sometimes add in a ham hock, some chiles, or some Cajun spices.

 Don’t skip this step because it’s essential to helping the peanuts get fully seasoned.
 These taste best when consumed within 7 days.